TBear79/rabbit-chatter/README.md

 #Release notes

+* 1.1.0 - Moved the callback that is send to the chat-function so that it now is called with the channel as parameter
 * 1.0.5 - Removed dependency for util
 * 1.0.4 - Updated license type to MIT
 * 1.0.3 - Added throttling using [dont-collide](https://www.npmjs.com/package/dont-collide))